dianfu/sc/intl.en-US/Exclusive Mode/Preparation/Activate Realtime Compute for Apache Flink and create a project.md

 This topic describes how to activate Realtime Compute for Apache Flinkin exclusive mode and how to createRealtime Compute for Apache Flink clusters and projects in exclusive mode.

 -   A Realtime Compute for Apache Flink cluster in exclusive mode can access only storage resources in the same VPC, region, and security group as the cluster.
 To allow the cluster to access resources in another VPC, use [Express Connect](/intl.en-US/Product Introduction/What is Express Connect?.md) to access the network.
 -   Role authorization for Realtime Compute for Apache Flink in exclusive mode is completed.
-For more information, see [Grant a RAM role to Realtime Compute in exclusive mode](/intl.en-US/Exclusive Mode/Preparation/Role authorization/Grant a RAM role to Realtime Compute in exclusive mode.md).
+For more information, see [Grant a RAM role to Realtime Compute for Apache Flink in exclusive mode](/intl.en-US/Exclusive Mode/Preparation/Role authorization/Grant a RAM role to Realtime Compute for Apache Flink in exclusive mode.md).

 ## Activate Realtime Compute for Apache Flink in exclusive mode and create a cluster and project